dskvr/Pyrosphere/readme.md

 - Start app
 	sudo node app.js

 ## Test!
 - Load up localhost:8080/ in your browser (or whatever host you have set)
 - Open console
 - Click the XY

+# Hack!
+- !00. = Pattern Number
+- @100. = duration
+- #100. = Interval.
+- Send these parameters to the server via event 'pyro.pipe' to alter interval variables.
+- Coming soon! "^1,1." ...
+Turn valve one on (safety feature will turn itself off.)

 # Todo
 - Port code to be functional with 2013 shift registers.
 (Leif!!!)